List of Bergen, New Netherland placename etymologies: Acquackanonk

 Name of an Unami group who lived along and between the banks of the Passaic River Neck.
 Meaning a place in a rapid stream where fishing is done with a net, alternatively, at the lamprey stream, from contemporary axkwaakahnung.
 Spellings include Achquakanonk, Acquackanonk, Auchaquackanock, Ackquekenon.
 Acquackanonk Township was one of the state's first townships, established in 1683.
 Pieces of it were taken over the years to create the towns of Fairfield, Paterson, Little Falls, Passaic, and Montclair.
 It ceased to exist with the creation of Clifton in 1917.
 A bridge in the township was burned as General George Washington's army retreated from Fort Lee in 1776, during the American Revolution.

-Achter Col
+Achter Kol

 Described the area around Newark Bay and the rivers that flowed into it.
 Called Meghgectecock by the Lenape.
 Achter, meaning behind, and kol, meaning neck, can be translated as the back (of the) peninsula, in this case Bergen Neck.
-Variations include Achter Kol, Achter Kull, Archer Col, Achter Kull.
-The name is largely extinct, though it is likely to have evolved into Arthur Kill, the name of a different waterway in the area.
+Variations include Achter Col, Achter Kull, Archer Col, Achter Kull.
+The name Achter Kol is largely extinct, though it is likely to have evolved into Arthur Kill, the name of a different waterway in the area.